pathwaycom/pathway/examples/templates/el-pipeline/README.md

   name: output_connector
 ```

-### Pathway Connectors
+### Pathway Live Data Framework Connectors
-Pathway supports a wide range of connectors for various data sources and sinks.
+The Pathway Live Data Framework supports a wide range of connectors for various data sources and sinks.
 Refer to the [Pathway documentation](https://pathway.com/developers/user-guide/connect/pathway-connectors) for a complete list of connectors.

 ### Schema